kirki58/BST-implementation-C/README.md

 # Binary Search Tree
-I've implemented Binary Search Tree data structure with some handy function in C.
+I've implemented Binary Search Tree data structure with some handy functions in C.

 ## What are BSTs?
 A Binary Search Tree (BST) is a non-linear hierarchycal tree data structre with some special constraints like every node can have at most 2 children.
 BSTs are used in various fields and various jobs and can have more then one implementation.